Anywhere you contribute to the customer journey across digital channels, here are the best digital experience books to add to your reading list.

 De la Nuez, who co-founded UserZoom, makes the case for why investing in user experience (UX) along with CX is critical to driving business outcomes.
 He also examines how leaders in an organization can leverage UX as a competitive advantage and offers insight into designing digital experiences that win customers over.

 If you pick up The Digital Experience Company, expect to gain the know-how for making digital experience data actionable for your entire organization.

 Digital and physical experiences are often thought of and treated as separate, siloed channels within enterprises.
 But that’s not the case for customers — each should be treated as part of one holistic brand.

 Looking to connect and strengthen both digital and physical experiences?
-Wided Batat is a professor of marketing at EM Normandie Business School, writing Strategies for the Digital Customer Experience with her expertise on all things CX and digital transformation.
+Dr. Wided Batat, founder of the Experiential Marketing Mix, wrote Strategies for the Digital Customer Experience with her expertise on all things CX and digital transformation.

 Her book explores a range of technologies and techniques, including artificial intelligence (AI) and gamification, that companies can use to create and enhance ”phygital” experiences.
 Batat also shares strategies for successful phygital customer experience design.

 When customers turn to digital channels, they’re looking for something more than products or services: They’re looking for solutions to their problems or to fulfill an unmet desire.